nlpie/nlp-adapt/README.md

 &nbsp; &nbsp;
 You can also do this from the command line using the command:
-`vboxmanage sharefolder add "NLP-IE" --name "data" --hostpath "/path/to/data_in_parent_folder"` to give the VM access to the host filesystem.
+`vboxmanage sharefolder add "NLP-ADAPT" --name "data" --hostpath "/path/to/data_in_parent_folder"` to give the VM access to the host filesystem.
 Please note; The parent folder with “data_in” subfolder can be anywhere on the host computer, but the share /MUST/ be named "data" in order for the VM to run without modification.

 ### Of Note